ujihisa/okta-scim-beta/README.md

     Click the blue "Back to profiles" link when you are done checking the Profile Attributes for your application.

-## Check the Attribute Mappings for your application
+## Check the Attribute Mappings for Your Application

 The last step for you to complete before submitting your application to Okta is to check the User Profile Mappings for your